 In Australia, the most commonly raised sheep are merinos, who are specifically bred to have folds in their skin so that they produce more wool.
 But the folds also collect urine and moisture, which attract flies.
 In a crude attempt to prevent flystrike, many farmers cut huge chunks of skin and flesh from lambs’ backsides with tools resembling gardening shears—often without providing any pain relief.

 For decades, experts have been saying that mulesing could be completely phased out if Australian farmers would simply switch to “bare-breech” sheep, who have smooth bottoms and therefore are less prone to developing flystrike.
-And PETA and our international affiliates have been calling on the wool industry to stop the barbaric mulesing procedure for years, using provocative protests, eye-catching ads, help from our celebrity supporters, letters to government officials, and more.
+And PETA entities worldwide have been calling on the wool industry to stop the barbaric mulesing procedure for years, using provocative protests, eye-catching ads, help from our celebrity supporters, letters to government officials, and more.

 Hundreds of thousands of New Yorkers, for example, got an eyeful when PETA put up this graphic billboard on a building in busy Manhattan.
 The ad raised such a ruckus that the building’s owner asked for it to be taken down.